 The Drug Enforcement Administration recently issued a message to warn Americans about the dangers of fake pills.

 Most of these pills are produced in other countries; mainly China, Mexico, and India.
 However, an increasing number of pills laced with fentanyl are being produced in the U.S.

 They are usually produced in substandard conditions, labeled incorrectly, and may include dangerous, unapproved substances.
-There are no quality control mechanisms in the illicit labs producing counterfeit pills to ensure dosing is not lethal.
+There are no quality control mechanisms in the illicit labs producing fake pills to ensure dosing is not lethal.

-As stated earlier, online sales via internet marketplaces and social media are the major sources for obtaining counterfeit pills.
+As stated earlier, online sales via internet marketplaces and social media are the major sources for obtaining fake pills.
 A significant number of high school and college students purchase Adderall and Xanax from dark web drug markets and/or through social media referrals.

 Emoji Drug Code Decoded (DEA)